InAnimaTe/mrmv/README.md

 if you want email notifications, some sort of MTA (mail transfer agent, sendmail, exim4, etc..) hmm, some files to move?

+For the future?
+More intelligence, less unneeded vars (srsly with the "cur"), more than one selection, and anything else I can think of.

+-InAnimaTe